 Visit the FDA page Know Your Treatment Options for COVID-19 page to learn more.

-Because the federal government has purchased a supply of some monoclonal antibody treatments, there may be no cost to the patient for the monoclonal antibody product itself.
+Because the federal government has purchased a supply of some antiviral treatments, there may be no cost to the patient for the monoclonal antibody product itself.
 Depending on your insurance coverage, you may or may not need to pay for a provider to administer the infusion.
 For many, infusion administration will have no cost.
 In particular:

 - Medicare Medicaid, and Children’s Health Insurance Program (CHIP) are covering all infusion costs.
 Learn more about coverage of the treatment here.